Hand-Crafted-Rings, by

 If you want a ring that looks like Platinum

-please try to get Platinum (or Palladium, a less dense and rare precious
+please try to get Platinum, or Palladium, the newest Hallmarked precious

 What's